Our wonderful son was born with Tethered Spinal Cord Syndrome. Here is our story:

 R was born (quite dramatically) on March 27, 2011.

 The first few days, weeks and months afterwards were difficult for me.
 Despite my own issues, R was my priority.
 Like most moms, I diligently took R to the various doctor’s appointments for check ups etc. I specifically chose Dr G because of his 40 or so years of experience treating children.

-One day as my husband and I were changing R’s diaper we noticed that he had a small squishy bump on his back.
+One day as we were changing R’s diaper, we noticed that he had a small squishy bump on his back.
 I made a note on my phone to ask Dr G about the bump at R’s next appointment.

 At his 4 month checkup, I asked Dr G about R’s back.
 Dr G wasn’t sure what was going on so he sent us for an ultrasound in the basement of his building.
 Having a “spirited” 4 month old lie still for an ultrasound was definitely a challenge but after a few minutes the technologist got what he needed.
 Then we waited for Dr G’s call.

 Several days after the ultrasound, Dr G called us and told us that he still wasn’t sure what the bump was.
 It seemed like a growth of fatty tissue but this didn’t give us a fulsome answer.
 Dr G suggested that we go to Sick Kids Hospital for another ultrasound and an x-ray.

 Going to the Hospital